Planning meetingThe Parish Clerk:

 Barking Parish Council has installed a defibrillator in the telephone kiosk adjacent to Barking Village Hall.
-Training is being arranged - watch out for the date.
-However, training is not essential as full instructions will be given to the user at the time should an emergency situation arise.
+Training is not essential as full instructions will be given to the user at the time should an emergency situation arise.

 What is the process if there is an emergency?